Humphrys genealogy

 born c.1618.

-See wikipedia and thepeerage.
+See wikipedia and wikitree and thepeerage.

-He was educ Leiden University, Holland, entered 1633.
+He was educ Leiden University, Holland.
+Entered 1633.

-He was a senior Royalist commander for Charles I in Civil War of 1642-51.
+He was a senior Royalist commander for Charles I in Civil War of 1642-1651.

 Through his mother he inherited the Fitton property Gawsworth Hall, Cheshire, in 1643.
 Though he fought a legal battle with his Fitton cousins for its ownership until 1662.

 Restoration 1660.
-Gerard returned to England.
+Gerard returned to England in 1660.

 She lost her post in 1663, for telling the queen details of the king's affair with the countess of Castlemaine.